bernpb/Fantasy_Football_Prediction/Docs/Progress Report.md

   # Day 6
  ### Wednesday, November 24th, 2021

  * Squashed bugs.
-So many bugs
+Fewer than yesterday
  * Applied log transform
  * Parameter tuning which led to a rebuild of neural network
  * Parameter tuning and application of pipeline on XGBoost model